 Have a question?
-Be sure to review our Frequently Asked Questions page; your answer could appear there.
+Be sure to review our Frequently Asked Questions.

 Be reminded that major advising should be acquired during the fall and spring semesters.
 Advisor availability is limited during winter and summer session.

-Any criminology full-time faculty can serve as an advisor on the minor in criminology.
+Any Criminology Full-time faculty can serve as an advisor for the Minor in Criminology.

 NOTE: Part-time faculty do not function as faculty advisors.